 Baby with a rash all over the body of meningitis is additionally covered on the page.
 Although meningitis has subsided common over recent years, it’s vital to recollect the rash and thus the opposite signs and symptoms of meningitis.

 Cellulitis is an infection of the deeper tier of skin and underlying tissue.
 It frequently affects the legs however can happen anywhere at the body.
 Your child will probably even have a fever.

 Cellulitis can usually be diagnosed by assessing the symptoms and investigating the skin. it always responds well to treatment with antibiotics.

 Chickenpox may be a viral illness that the majority of children catch at some point.
 It most ordinarily affects children under 10 years aged.

-The rash of itchy spots turns into fluid-filled blisters.
 They crust over to make scabs, which after a short time drop off.
-Some children only have a couple of spots, whereas others have them over their entire body.
+Chickenpox affects differently on different children.
+Some get affected by a couple of spots, whereas others chickenpox effects on entire body of other children.
 The spots are presumably to seem on the face, ears, and scalp, under the arms, on the chest and belly, and on the arms and legs.

 Your baby’s skin will become itchy, red, dry, and cracked if affected by Eczema. the foremost common type is atopic dermatitis, which mainly affects children but can continue into adulthood.

 Atopic eczema commonly develops abaft the knees or on the elbows, neck, eyes, and ears. it is not a significant condition, but if your child later becomes infected with the herpes simplex virus, it can cause eczema to flare up into an epidemic of small blisters called eczema and can cause a fever.